 I have tried part-time cleaners too.
 This works pretty well unless you have animals or younger children.
 I didn’t have a live-in helper when our dog had four puppies and it wasn’t pretty!

-On a positive note, for the past six years I have lived harmoniously and drama-free with two different helpers.
+On a positive note, for the past seven years I have lived harmoniously and drama-free with my wonderful side-kick.

 Here’s just some of the good stuff about live-in help.